arjunken/mobile-weather-buddy/README.md

 4. Rename config file from `config_example.php` to `config.php`

-5. Visit [Accuweather API](https://developer.accuweather.com/apis) and create an account to get your API KEY.
+5. Visit [OpenWeatherMap API](https://openweathermap.org/api) and create an account to get your API KEY.
 Once you sign in your account, you will have to _Add a Project_ to get your API KEY.

 6. Open up config.php in your favorite code editor and replace the key string with your key.